 Actions, Tools and Support to Empower Local Government and Others

 Stakeholders identified a variety of actions, tools, and technical support needed to increase knowledge and capacity of local officials.
-This management strategy as a whole addresses these actions, tools, and support and many are identified in current efforts and gaps.
+This management strategy as a whole addresses these actions, tools, and suppor.
+Many are identified in current efforts and gaps.

 Management Approaches

 In developing the local leadership management strategy, several approaches were identified as critical to expanding the knowledge and capacity of local officials.
 These approaches were developed by signatories and a group of local officials and educators.
-Specific suggestions for programs were provided that warrant further discussion among stakeholders as to their feasibility and order of priority given the reality of limited resources.
-We will continue to engage with local officials to consider specific suggestions.
-In particular, we plan to further engage stakeholders during the development of the workplan which will be completed by the end of 2015.
+Specific suggestions for programs were provided by local officials and educators that warrant further discussion among stakeholders as to their feasibility and order of priority given the reality of limited resources.
+Local officials will continue to be engaged in the consideration of specific suggestions during the development of the workplan, which will be completed by the end of 2015.

-The following management approaches set a framework for the Bay Program to identify knowledge and capacity building resources, and programs already in place, and opportunities to enhance, expand, or replicate effective programs.
+The following management approaches set a framework for the Bay Program to identify knowledge and capacity building resources, programs already in place, and opportunities to enhance, expand, or replicate effective programs.
 In some instances the partnership may consider establishing new programs.
-Lastly, these management actions should all be considered on a state-by-state and region-by-region basis given the variety of local needs, priorities and approaches to resources management.
-In addition, continually increasing the knowledge and capacity requires us to institute a system of learning for local officials.
+Lastly, these management actions should all be considered on a state-by-state and region-by-region basis, given the variety of local needs, priorities and approaches to resources management.
+In addition, continually increasing the knowledge and capacity may require establishment of a system of learning for local officials.

 1. Develop, enhance and expand training and leadership programs

-Local leaders have many competing interests vying for their attention, and, in many cases, they have limited time and resources to expand their knowledge.
+Local leaders have many competing interests vying for their attention and often limited time and resources.
 Given this situation, it was recognized that training and leadership programs can play a key role in increasing the knowledge and capacity of local government officials to achieve local and regional goals for environmental conservation and restoration.
-There is also a constant turnover of local officials throughout the watershed and, hence, a need for training programs to be offered on a consistent basis.
-Increasing the frequency and consistency of training on a Bay-wide and regional basis can also address the wide disparity in knowledge and capacity that currently exists, and can focus on specific region by region complexities and unique solutions and information needs.
+There is also a constant turnover of local officials throughout the watershed and, hence, a need for training programs to be offered on a recurring basis.
+Increasing the frequency and consistency of core training on a Bay-wide and regional basis can address the wide disparity in knowledge and capacity that currently exists, as well as provide opportunities to focus on specific region by region complexities and unique solutions to informational needs.
 These training opportunities can also serve the important role of identifying approaches that address local priorities while improving the local environment, which, in turn, improves the health of the Bay.

-To help Bay Program partners, this Goal Team and stakeholders determine if, and how, a local leadership program focused on watershed and Bay restoration should be offered, the Chesapeake Bay Program Office funded a project to review leadership programs both in and outside of the watershed.
-This project will also identify a model that could increase knowledge and capacity of local leaders to take action to support watershed restoration efforts.
-The results of this project will help the Goal Team and stakeholders further develop this management approach, and provide recommendations to be used in the development of the two-year workplan.
+To help Bay Program partners, the Enhance Partnering and Leadership Goal Team (Partnering and Leadership Goal Team), and stakeholders determine if, and how, a local leadership program focused on watershed and Bay restoration should be offered, the Chesapeake Bay Program Office funded a project to review leadership programs both in and outside of the watershed.
+This project, titled, “Assessment of Local Leadership Development Programs,” will identify a model that could increase knowledge and capacity of local leaders to take action to support watershed restoration efforts.
+The results of this project will help the Goal Team and stakeholders further develop this management approach and provide recommendations to be used in the development of the two-year workplan.

-The project, titled Assessment of Local Leadership Development Programs, assembled an experienced team to:
+To accomplish its objectives, the project has assembled an experienced team to work with the Partnering and Leadership Goal Team, signatories, and other partners to:

-Work with the Partnering and Leadership Goal Team, signatories and other partners to identify 20 local leaders from the watershed to interview to help the research team understand the areas of greatest concern and identify gaps in knowledge and current leadership training.
+Identify and interview 20 local leaders within the watershed to understand the areas of greatest concern and identify gaps in knowledge and current leadership training.

-Work with the abovementioned group to identify the top twenty leadership programs for initial review.
+Develop a list of the top twenty leadership programs for initial review.